Dog-hole ports

-The Pacific Coast
+Available ports

-There were major American seaports between Canada and Mexico: Seattle, Washington; Portland, Oregon; San Francisco, Los Angeles, and San Diego, California.
+There are only five major Pacific Ocean seaports in the United States between Canada and Mexico: Seattle; Portland, Oregon; San Francisco, Los Angeles, and San Diego.
 Of the other ports on the Redwood Coast only Caspar, Crescent City, Humboldt, Noyo and Mendocino could serve as ports for the largest coastwise and small deepwater vessels.
 Another 20 could hold medium-sized coasters.
 The rest, commonly known as dog-holes, could only serve the smallest of the ships.

 The Redwood Coast extended from San Simeon in California's Central coast to the Chetco River on Oregon's Southwestern coast.
 This coast is dominated by cliffs and bluffs uplifted from the ocean floor by waves and currents from marine terraces.
 Since there are few rivers to create ports, the topography made it difficult to handle cargo.
 Usually, lumber schooners were the only connecters between the lumber ports and the major cities.
 They brought all types of supplies to the ports and returned with boards, farm produce, and even livestock.
 Most of the hulls were built on the Pacific Coast and towed to San Francisco loaded with cargo for finishing.

+Types of ports

+Chutes and hoists were a West Coast innovation because of the high cliffs along the coast and the lack of harbors.

+Mooring under a cliff to a buoy or by anchor, the ship received cargo down an apron chute or, later a wire hoist.
+It usually took two days to load.
+All these ports were full of rocks both hidden and exposed.
+There were undertows and cross-rip currents and continual changing sandbars.
+The dog-hole operators obtained franchises to build and manage the chutes.
+When a ship entered a port, it moored to a buoy (often a log anchored to the bottom) and would be warped or winched into position for loading.
+A ship’s boat, crewed by three seamen and the second mate, carried the eight inch mooring lines to the buoy.

+Gravity chute

+The gravity chutes were troughs allowing cargo to be sent down a cliff to a ship.
+Besides bagged goods, the chutes were used to load other cargo, such as live hogs.

+Cable hoist

+High-strength steel cable or wire became available in the 1870s.
+The cable hoist was a big improvement over the gravity chutes.
+They could load an entire sling of lumber at one time while the apron chutes could only load board by board.
+The cable hoist could be used to discharge, and load, cargo.

+Where prevailing weather conditions permitted, shippers built wharves allowing the ships to come alongside and load directly from the dock.
+The wire hoist permitted ships with deeper drafts to load since they did not need to approach so close to shore.
+The wire hoists continued in use until after World War I and were discontinued in the north by the start of World War II and along the central coast after the opening of the Coast highway.